garden-io/garden/examples/terraform-dynamic-backend/README.md

 This example project demonstrates how to use dynamic Terraform backends with Garden.

-Terraform itself doesn't allow variables in the backend configuration but with Garden you can enable this behaviour and create unique, on-demand environments for your Terraform stack.
+Terraform itself doesn't allow variables in the backend configuration but with Garden you can enable this behavior and create unique, on-demand environments for your Terraform stack.

 > [!TIP]
 > If using S3 or similar as your Terraform backend, set a lifecycle policy on your bucket so that old folders get cleaned up in non-production environments.
 They'll anyway get re-created if needed.